ophub/amlogic-s9xxx-armbian/documents/README.md

 ## 8. Installing Armbian to EMMC

-Amlogic, Rockchip, and Allwinner have different installation methods.
-Different devices have different storage, some use an external microSD card, some have eMMC, some support the use of various storage media such as NVMe.
-According to the different devices, their installation methods are introduced separately.
-First, download the Armbian system for your device from [Releases](https://github.com/ophub/amlogic-s9xxx-armbian/releases), and decompress it into .img format for standby.
-Depending on your device, use different installation methods in the following summary.
+Installation methods vary across Amlogic, Rockchip, and Allwinner platforms.
+Devices differ in storage options — some use external microSD cards, some have eMMC, and some support NVMe or other media.
+Each platform's installation method is described separately below.
+First, download the appropriate Armbian system image for your device from [Releases](https://github.com/ophub/amlogic-s9xxx-armbian/releases) and decompress it to .img format.
+Depending on your device, follow the corresponding installation method.

-After the installation is completed, connect the Armbian device to the `router`, wait for the device to boot for `2 minutes`, and then check the `IP` of the device named Armbian in the router for management settings using `SSH` tool.
+After installation, connect the device to your `router` and allow `2 minutes` for it to boot.
+Then find the device's `IP` address (listed as Armbian) in your router's admin panel and connect via `SSH`.
 The default username is `root`, the default password is `1234`, and the default port is `22`.

 <div style="width:100%;margin-top:40px;margin:5px;">
 <img src=https://user-images.githubusercontent.com/68696949/202972715-addcd695-970a-43d6-8a34-24a9c4bc80a2.png width="600" /><br />